 Fats will help dogs keep their coat, skin, nose and paw pads healthy.
 Dogs also use fats as a direct source of energy, so if you want to cuddle with your dog and have walks with him then be prepared to keep the fat in balance.
 And again, this is not rocket science and you don’t have to do laboratory experiments to identify the amount of nutrients.
 Simple look at the label and make wise choices.

 Food is not enough to “declare” yourself an awesome pet owner, in case of both dogs and cats water is an absolute must.
 Your friends can get dehydrated very quickly, so you should always have fresh water available for them to drink any time.
 This small task of yours can improve the health quality thus making them more playful and happy.

-In any case, you should consult with your veterinarian about the nutrition of your pet, because each animal is different and may require a little more care and attention.
+Anyway, you should always consult with your veterinarian about the nutrition of your pet.